Skip to main content

 FREE Shipping from Japan

-The Kurotori Blacksmith Stainless Steel Gyuto is a hand-forged Japanese kitchen knife crafted by Hiroshi Kajihara, a 6th-generation blacksmith in Shimanto, Kochi prefecture and his four apprentices.
+The Kurotori Blacksmith Stainless Steel Funayuki is a hand-forged Japanese kitchen knife crafted by Hiroshi Kajihara, a 6th-generation blacksmith in Shimanto, Kochi prefecture and his four apprentices.
 With a mirror-like polished surface and a double-edged blade made from Ginsan No.3 stainless steel, this knife ensures durability and sharpness.

 About the Blade Shape: With its origins as a fisherman's boat knife, Funayuki Santoku knives have become popular in Japan as an alternative for vegetable, poultry and fish home cooking.
 Featuring a slight curve towards a pronounced tip, it blends aspects of Santoku, Gyuto and Deba blades for slicing smaller cuts of meat without bones, small fish filleting, and general vegetable kitchen related tasks.